Discrete frames on finite dimensional quaternion Hilbert spaces: Frames in quaternion Hilbert space

-We now introduce the frames on finite dimensional left quaternion Hilbert spaces.
+We now introduce frames on finite dimensional left quaternion Hilbert spaces.
 We shall show that the complex treatment adapt to the quaternions as well.
-In this chapter {\it left span} means left span over the quaternion scalar field, $H$.
+In this note {\it left span} means left span over the quaternion scalar field, $H$.
 We shall also prove the functional analytic properties for quaternions as needed here, and these proofs are the adaptation of the proofs of the complex cases given in \cite{Role}.
 The theory of frames offered here, more or less, follows the lines of \cite{Ole}. \begin{definition} (\textit{Frames}) A countable family of elements $\left\{f_{k}\right\}_{k\in I}$ in $V^{L}_{H}$ is a frame for $V^{L}_{H}$ if there exist constants $A,B>0$ such that

-$~\text{for all}~ f\in V^{L}_{H}.$ \end{definition} The numbers $A$ and $B$ are called frame bounds.
-They are not unique.
-The \textit{optimal lower frame bound }is the supremum over all lower frame bounds, and the \textit{optimal upper frame bound} is the infimum over all upper frame bounds.
-Note that the optimal frame bounds are actually the frame bounds.
-A frame is said to be normalized if $\left\|f_{k}\right\|=1,~\mbox{~~\text{for all}~} k\in I.$ In this chapter we shall only consider finite frames $\left\{f_{k}\right\}^{m}_{k=1},~m\in \mathbb{N.}$ With this restriction, Schwartz inequality shows that
+$~\text{for all}~ f\in V^{L}_{H}.$ \end{definition} The real numbers $A$ and $B$ are called frame bounds.
+The numbers $A$ and $B$ are not unique.
+The supremum over all lower frame bounds is the \textit{optimal lower frame bound }, and the infimum over all upper frame bounds is the \textit{optimal upper frame bound} \cite{Ole}.
+In fact, optimal frame bounds are the frame bounds.
+A frame is said to be normalized if $\left\|f_{k}\right\|=1,~\mbox{~~\text{for all}~} k\in I.$ In this note we shall only consider finite frames $\left\{f_{k}\right\}^{m}_{k=1},~m\in \mathbb{N.}$ With this restriction, Schwartz inequality shows that

 From (\ref{eq6}) it is clear that the upper frame condition is always satisfied with $A=\sum_{k=1}^{m}\left\|f_{k}\right\|^{2}$.
 In order for the lower condition in (\ref{eq5}) to be satisfied, it is necessary that $\text{leftspan}\{f_k\}_{k=1}^{m}=V_H^L$.
 Let us see this in the following.